geocomPP/sdvwR/Section1_Introduction.Rmd

 graphics or a dedicated graphics package such as ggplot2.
-On the other hand, the main benefits of R for spatial data visualisation lie in the *reproducibility* of its outputs, a feature that we will be using to great effect in this chapter.
+On the other hand, the main benefits of R for spatial data visualisation lie in the *reproducibility* of its outputs, a feature that we will be using to great effect in this tutorial.

 ### R and reproducible research